TL;DR

 When modals should be avoided

-- Interrupting users mid-task – Imagine filling out a form and getting hit with a modal asking if you want to subscribe to a newsletter.
-Disruptive and frustrating.
+- Interrupting users mid-task – If someone is filling out a form and suddenly a system-initiated modal appears, asking them to subscribe to a newsletter, it breaks their focus.

 Alternatives to modals